gfunkmonk/icecream/README.md

 improved for everyone.
 In most corporate environments within a single building everything works well, but between two buildings often is troublesome.

-If you plan to use Icecream in the cloud or anywhere else you would have more latency than a corporate LAN, you should strongly consider using a dedicated scheduler configured with one of the alternative scheduling algorithms.
-See[Some advice on configuration](#some-advice-on-configuration) for details on alternative scheduling algorithms.
-You should also consider using dedicated compile servers as well if at all practical.

 Some advice on configuration
 -----------------------------------------------------------------------------------------------------------------------------------

 Icecream supports many configurations but you need to understand your network to choose what is right for you.

-You should ensure that the scheduler is up to the latest version.
-Many new features require the client and the scheduler to work together to use them.
+You should ensure that the scheduler up to the latest version.
+Many new features require the client and scheduler work together to use them.
 Even though clients should work with old schedulers new features will not work, and may not be disabled correctly.